fgiardin/fET/analysis/README_analysis.md

 To reproduce the analysis, run the scripts in the order.
-Scripts 1-3 need to be ran on a HPC cluster (here: Euler from ETHZ Zürich)
+Scripts 1 and 2 need to be run on a HPC cluster (here: Euler from ETHZ Zürich)

 ## 1.data_screening_euler.R
-Goes from fluxnet2015 raw data to dataframes ready for the deep learning model.
+Prepare fluxnet2015 raw data in the right format for the deep learning model.

 ## 2.run_ML_model_euler.R
-Runs the deep learning model itself.
+Runs the deep learning model.

 ## 3.summary_plots_euler.R
 Generates results on the performance of the model (Fig. 1).
-It divides the results in groups and prints the grouping statistics (Fig. 4) and prints the fET vs CWD figure (Fig. 5).
+It divides the results in groups and prints the grouping statistics (Fig. 4).
+It also prints the fET vs CWD multi-panel figure (Fig. 5).

 ## 4.other_figures